talhanai/public--OOP-Fall21/7 Performance/Exceptions/Readme.md

 ```

 ## Example: `try` `catch` with \<exception\> library
-The C++ Standard Library have a standard set of exceptions that are thrown.
+The C++ Standard Template Library have a standard set of exceptions that are thrown.
 The example below demonstrates catching an exception thrown due to a failure in memory allocation.
 ```c++
 // bad_alloc standard exception
 #include <iostream>